-The assessor will need to make judgements about the value of the land which has been developed for use as an aerospace manufacturing plant based on whatever sales there may have been for broadly similar use.
+The assessor will need to make judgements about the value of the land which has been developed for use as a value-added wood products manufacturing plant based on whatever sales there may have been for broadly similar use.

 Inevitably, the more specialized the use, the greater care has to be taken in the collection of data and the valuation of land.